YesItsKira/PDS-Utilities/README.md

 # PDS Utilities

+Install the apk on the main repo page here.

 A hub-style launcher for the **AYANEO Pocket DS**.
 One clean “Utilities” app up front, with individual tool apps running underneath hidden from the launcher for ease of use.

 ## What it is